voxel51/fiftyone-teams-app-deploy/helm/docs/configuring-delegated-operators.md

 Optionally, the logs generated during running of a delegated operation can be uploaded to a network-mounted file system or cloud storage path that is available to this deployment.
-Logs are uploaded in this format:
-`<configured_path>/do_logs/<YYYY>/<MM>/<DD>/<RUN_ID>.log`
-In `values.yaml`, set `configured_path`
+Logs are uploaded in the format `<configured_path>/do_logs/<YYYY>/<MM>/<DD>/<RUN_ID>.log` In `values.yaml`, set `configured_path`